bryanmcnett/hexprism/README.md

 Only when the object is close to the query in XY, *and* when the query's "feet" are below the top of the object, do we pay for eight checks.

-The cost is therefore roughly the same as the XY of an AABB - four checks.
+The cost is therefore roughly the same as the XY of an AABB - four comparisons.
 But there are six planes perpendicular to XY, which is a tighter fit than an AABB's four planes, for when the query and world object are close enough in XY to merit it.

+And, intersection tests between airborne objects and terrain can fail without consulting any more than the same four comparisons.